 If you have tiled areas that see a lot of foot traffic, you can consider adding rubber-backed mats and rugs to your workplace floors.
-They can be placed in locations like the front entryways, in front of refrigerators and sinks, and other places that see a lot of coming and going, moisture, or dirt particles building up.
-This can go a long way to prevent these areas from dirt accumulation, and require less scrubbing and cleaning over the year.
+Rugs and mats can be placed in locations like the front entryways, in front of refrigerators and sinks, and other places that see a lot of coming and going, moisture, or dirt particles building up.
+This can go a long way to prevent these areas from accumulating dirt, and require less scrubbing and cleaning over the year.

 Sealing your grout lines will also help them last longer and look better over time.
-Color choices are an option and durable sealers can help prevent staining over time.
+Color choices are an option and durable sealers can help prevent gradual staining.

-The easiest way to keep your office or workplace clean on a regular basis is to hire a professional team to clean.
+The easiest way to keep your grout and tile looking like new is to hire a professional team to clean it.
 Let us do the cleaning work for you – either on a regular schedule or for your one-time cleans.
-Click here to learn more about the janitorial services we can help you with.
+Click here to learn more about the floor care services we can help you with.